semrush/intergalactic/website/docs2/components/drag-and-drop/drag-and-drop.md

 ## Where to use

-@table-caption Where to use drag and drop component
+Table: Where to use drag and drop component

 | Component                                | Appearance example                                                                                      |
 | ----------------------------------------- | ------------------------------------------------------------------------------------------------------- |